hawkticehurst/slim-ssr/README.md

 ## License

 This is licensed under [MIT](./LICENSE).
-Feel free to use, remix, and adapt the code found the `slim.js` file in your own projects.
+Feel free to use, remix, and adapt the code found this repo in your own projects.